fread-ink/epub-cfi-resolver/README.md

 # ToDo

+* Add option for generator to generate Text Location Assertions
-* More unit tests for generator
+* Implement options (e.g. spatial and temporal) for generator
-* Unit tests for bad data / stuff that should fail
+* Add unit tests for expected-to-fail data for resolver

 # Other similar projects